Tests of General Education Development (GED®)

 - The 4 GED Tests

-NEW - As of July 1, 2016 the state of Wisconsin requires all GED & HSED Candidates to successfully complete a Civics Literacy Test before taking their first GED Test.
+As of July 1, 2016 the state of Wisconsin requires all GED & HSED Candidates to successfully complete a Civics Literacy Test in order to obtain a credential.

 Please click here to study for the Civics Test!

 NOTE: You must have a valid, unexpired, photo id in order to take this exam.
-The name on the identification must match you name exactly.
+The name on the identification must match your name exactly.

 High School Equivalency Diploma (HSED)